Vai al contenuto principale

 5. Critically evaluate the past and present impact of human activities on the conservation of

-habitat and species, and learn how to develop optimal strategies for sustainability, taking
+habitat and species, and learn how to develop optimal projects and grant writing for sustainability, taking into account governance, policies, ecology of species and habitats, and society.

 Oggetto: